vrmarcelino/CCMetagen/tutorial/README.md

 ```
 <img src=figs_tutorial/Superkingdom.png width="500" height="500">

-You can also fill in teh graphs by Family, but the figure is unclear due to the large number of families.
+You can also color by Family, but the figure is unclear due to the large number of families.
 Therefore let's keep only the 16 most abundant ones.

 ```